 Fig. 4. (a) Annual (October-September) measured anomalous precipitation in Jerusalem with respect to the 1961-1990 climatology (color bars in mm) and its low-pass filtered counterpart (in red).
-Also shown (in blue) is the low-pass filtered SST anomalies (with respect to the 1961-1990 climatology) averaged over the extratropical North Atlantic ( $30^{\circ}$ N to $70^{\circ}$ N) in units of $10-3^{\circ}$ C (i.e., a value of 100 corresponds to 0.1 °C).
+Also shown (in blue) is the low-pass filtered SST anomalies (with respect to the 1961-1990 climatology) averaged over the extratropical North Atlantic (30°N to 70°N) in units of 10-3 °C (i.e., a value of 100 corresponds to 0.1 °C).
 The low-pass filtered curves emphasize fluctuations with a period of 20 years and longer.
-Station precipitation is from the NOAA Global Historical Climatology Network (GHCN) dataset and SST is from the Kaplan et al., (1998) analysis updated to the present using the NOAA satellite/in-situ observational analysis (Reynolds et al., 1994) fitted to the resolution of the Kaplan et al. dataset. (b) June to October precipitation in the Sahel region with respect to the 1961-1990 climatology (For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article).
+Station precipitation is from the NOAA Global Historical Climatology Network (GHCN) dataset and SST is from the Kaplan et al., (1998) analysis updated to the present using the NOAA satellite/in-situ observational analysis (Reynolds et al., 1994) fitted to the resolution of the Kaplan et al. dataset. (b) June to October precipitation in the Sahel region with respect to the 1961-1990 climatology (bars in mm) with the low-pass Jerusalem record from panel (a) superimposed.
+Sahel precipitation anomalies are calculated from GHCN station data, between 10° and 20°N, relative to the 1961-1990 climatology.
+(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article).